If Robin Williams (may he rest in peace) was emcee’ing your company’s next all-hands meeting, would you go?

 Until a few years ago, Atlassian had monthly local all-hands meetings at our offices in Sydney, San Francisco, Austin, and Amsterdam.
 People loved the hyper-relevant agendas, but there were significant drawbacks.
 Information wasn’t always presented consistently across offices, and for those not working in our Sydney headquarters, seeing a founder at an all-hands was rare.

-There was simply no point on the clock that worked for all offices, so we chose a time that got us 80% of the way there, and started recording the meetings.
-In fact, our offices in Austin, Amsterdam, and Yokohama run the recording the following morning along with a company-sponsored breakfast, which helps build community within each office and fosters a feeling that each office is an equally important a part of the company.
+There wasn’t a time on the clock that worked for every office, so we chose one that got us 80 percent of the way there, and started recording the meetings.
+In fact, our offices in Austin, Amsterdam, and Yokohama run the recording the following morning along with a company-sponsored breakfast, which helps build community within each office and fosters a feeling that each office is an equally important part of the company.

 Because the live-stream is a one-way feed, we changed up the Q&A format.
-Now, people submit and up-vote questions in advance and the executive hosting that week’s meeting answers as many as there’s time for.
+Now, people submit and up-vote questions in advance and the executive hosting that week’s meeting answers as many as possible.
 This is similar to how other global companies, notably Apple and Oracle, handle all-hands Q&A.

 It’ll be obvious to every employee when you phone it in.
 Companies who hold all-hands meetings begrudgingly tend to make missteps like these:

-One-way broadcasting – I can’t overstate this.
-Audience participation is the key to meaningful all-hands meetings.
+One-way broadcasting – Audience participation is the key to meaningful all-hands meetings.
 It’s up to each company to decide how to implement it based on their size, geographical distribution, culture, etc. But remember: two-way dialogue.

 Rolling out the spin machine – Don’t sugar-coat tough news or try to pass it off as somebody else’s fault.
-Be honest, be vulnerable, be an adult.
+Be honest, be vulnerable, be adults.

-Criticizing competitors – Taking a tone that is competitive to the point of being aggressive may energize a handful of people, but most will find it ugly, immature, and alienating.
-Be fierce rivals out there in the marketplace, sure.
-Just play it cool internally.
+Criticizing competitors – Taking a tone that’s competitive to the point of aggressiveness may energize a handful of people, but most will find it ugly, immature, and alienating.

-Making inside jokes – Whatever joke you crack, make sure 99% of the company will get it.
-Even subtle comments like “Yeah, you know Matt is gonna go binge-watch Westworld tonight” divide the company into a cool-kids’ club and everyone else when most people don’t even know which Matt you’re referring to – much less his TV habits.
+Making inside jokes – Whatever joke you crack, make sure 99 percent of the company will get it.
+Even subtle comments like, “Yeah, you know Matt is gonna go binge-watch Westworld tonight” can divide the company into a cool-kids’ club plus everyone else when many people don’t even know which Matt you’re referring to – much less his TV habits.

 Under-preparing presenters – Brief them on what to do if there’s an A/V failure, and if they’re the last presenter, equip them with a good wrap-up line so it’s clear the meeting is over.